The A* Team - How Tassomai is helping students succeed at GCSE science

 While the program makes sure students know the facts and grow in confidence enough to perform well in exams, one of the key benefits for schools is the support it provides teachers.

-Tassomai can take care of setting and marking homework and it shows teachers exactly who needs help where through an intuitive visual interface we call the SAM (Student Accuracy Matrix) Grid.
+Tassomai can take care of setting and marking homework and it shows teachers exactly who needs help where through an intuitive visual interface called the Understanding Grid.
 By saving them countless hours of admin work, teachers using Tassomai are able to intervene early and help their students more effectively.

 We’ve built courses for various subjects, but our most popular and comprehensive course by far is GCSE science, for which we’ve developed bespoke content tailored to all the major exam boards.